yifso/nteract/TEST_PLAN.md

 | ℹ Note
 |---
 | If you run into a JavaScript heap out of memory error, you might need to temporarily increase the heap size by within the NODE_OPTIONS variable.
-For example, on Windows this can be achieved by running `set NODE_OPTIONS=--max_old_space_size=8172`
+For example, on Windows this can be achieved by running `set NODE_OPTIONS=--max_old_space_size=8172` in Command Prompt before running the yarn command.

 If possible, run through this test plan on the different supported operating systems: Windows, macOS, and Linux.